mem48/geocompr/main.md

 aggregate(pop ~ continent, FUN = sum, data = world, na.rm = TRUE)
 ```

-The result is a non-spatial data frame with eight rows, one per continent, and two columns (see Table \@ref(tab:continents) with results for the top 3 most populous continents).
+The result is a non-spatial data frame with six rows, one per continent, and two columns (see Table \@ref(tab:continents) with results for the top 3 most populous continents).

 `summarize()` is the **dplyr** equivalent of `aggregate()`, which uses the function `group_by()` to create the grouping variable.
 The tidy equivalent of the `aggregate()` method is as follows: